 The networks attached to CEN are all connected.
 Networks include Virtual Private Cloud (VPC), Virtual Border Router (VBR) and Cloud Connect Network (CCN).

 A bandwidth package is required only for cross-region communications.
 When purchasing a bandwidth package, you must specify the interconnection areas for the network resources to communicate.
 An area is a collection of Alibaba Cloud regions.
-Areas of communication include Mainland China, Asia Pacific, United States of America, and Europe.Note No bandwidth package is required for interconnection in the same region.
+Please refer to the console for the intercommunication area.Note No bandwidth package is required for the intercommunication in the same region.
 No need to purchase bandwidth packages if you want to connect networks in the same region; However, a bandwidth package is required if you want to connect networks in different regions.
 (By default, 1 Kbps bandwidth is provided for connectivity test.
 To run normal business, you must buy a bandwidth package and set a proper interconnection bandwidth).The relationship between areas and regions are shown in the following table:

-Area Regions Mainland China China (Qingdao), China (Beijing), China (Zhangjiakou), China (Shenzhen), China (Hangzhou), China (Shanghai), China (Hohhot) North America US (Silicon Valley), US (Virginia) Asia Pacific Hong Kong, Singapore, Malaysia (Kuala Lumpur), Japan (Tokyo) Europe Germany (Frankfurt), UK (London) Australia Australia (Sydney)
+Area Included regions Mainland China China (Qingdao), China (Beijing), China (Zhangjiakou), China (Shenzhen), China (Hangzhou), China (Shanghai), China (Hohhot) North America US (Silicon Valley), US (Virginia) Asia Pacific Hong Kong, Singapore, Malaysia (Kuala Lumpur), Japan (Tokyo), India (Mumbai), Indonesia (Jakarta) Europe Germany (Frankfurt), UK (London) Australia Australia (Sydney)

 For example, if you want to connect a network in China (Beijing) with a network in US (Silicon Valley), the interconnection areas are China Mainland and North America.
 For more information, see Scenarios.